orbitalquark/gtdialog/doc/02_Usage.md

 **Returns**

-The input dialogs return a string containing the number of the button pressed followed by a newline character (‘\n’) and the input text, ‘0’ if the dialog timed out, or “-1” if the user canceled the dialog.
+The input dialogs return a string containing the number of the button pressed followed by a newline character (‘\n’) and the input text (with any multiple entries separated by newline characters), ‘0’ if the dialog timed out, or “-1” if the user canceled the dialog.
 If `--string-output` was given, the return string contains the label of the button pressed followed by a newline and the input text, “timeout” if the dialog timed out, or “delete” if the user canceled the dialog.

 **Example**